 Now go ahead and rebuild in reverse order.
 It’s advisable to drain and clean the gas bowl to complete the fuel system repair.
 (Covered previously)

 This is the preferred method; why?
 Because it’s so easy.
 The downside is it requires a specialized tool – an oil/gas siphon.
 This tool isn’t expensive, and if you do your own maintenance, you’ll find a ton of uses for it.
 It just saves me a ton of labor, and it’s mess-free.
 Its long flexible hose can fit around corners of gas tanks and reach into a crankcase to remove oil.

 You’ll find the tool I recommend on the “Snowblower tools page” or check out the Amazon link below.Amazon Oil and Gas Siphon

 The process looks like this:

-Siphon – Open the gas cap and using just an LED light (no spark risk) and the siphon, I empty the gas tank.
+Siphon – Open the gas cap and use just an LED light (no spark risk), and with the siphon, I empty the gas tank.

 Rinse – Add a small amount of fresh gas and siphon again.

 Easy right?
 You’ll still need to clean the gas bowl, though, some bowls do have a handy drain bolt, but I find it doesn’t remove the grit from the bowl.

 No substitute for removing and cleaning the bowl completely. (covered above)

 I advise all my customers to use gas stabilizers.
 It is especially important for engines that spend a good deal of time sitting idle.
 Blended gas is the issue.
 The ethanol blend tends to damage the rubber and plastic components of the fuel system.
 In addition, ethanol goes stale pretty quickly.